earik87/time-trace-plotting-in-linlog-axis/README.md

+# Archived project.
+No maintenance.
+This project is not maintained anymore.
+You may fork and make your changes, freely.

 # Plotting time-resolved data (from femtosecond to millisecond) with linear - logarithmic axis.

 This project provides codes for plotting time-resolved data with linear-logarithmic axis in python.